 Using a Sales Email Subject Line Tester

 You can start by using a sales email subject line tester like SubjectLine.com.
-There, you can type in a subject line and get an automatic evaluation of its deliverability (to make sure you’re not triggering any spam-related rede flags) and its marketing appeal.
-It’s a good filter to weed out the subject lines least likely to perform.
+There, you can type in a subject line and get an automatic evaluation of its deliverability (to make sure you’re not triggering any spam-related red flags) and its marketing appeal.

 Then, use a combination of tools to measure email-related KPIs, like open rates, click rates, and click to open ratios.
 The better you understand these statistics, the easier it will be for you to determine which subject lines are working (and why).